 - Right-click the icon and select Run as administrator.

-- Follow the wizard to restore the backup.
+- Follow the onscreen instructions to complete the process.

 Note: While reinstalling Sage 50, please disable any antivirus programs that are running, and uninstall and reinstall Sage 50 as administrator (similar to step 2).